How does a combi boiler work and what are they?

 For each radiator in your home, repeat this procedure.

-It’s crucial to check the pressure in your combi boiler after you’ve bled all of your radiators.
+It’s so important to check the pressure in your combi boiler after you’ve bled all of your radiators.
 You must repressurize the system if the pressure is too low.
 For details on how to do this, go to the user manual for your particular model.

 What is the optimum temperature for a combi boiler?